 EV310 Environmental Ethics and Policy (3 cr.)
 A discussion course that introduces the student to the variety of ethical approaches taken with regard to environmental issues, including creation care, stewardship, biocentrism, ecocentrism, ecofeminism, the land ethic, and deep ecology.
-Students will also look at environmental policies that arise out of these various approaches to environmental ethics.
+Students will also look at environmental policies that arise out of these various approaches to environmental ethics, addressing such issues as climate change, population growth, natural resources management, and environmental justice.
 Prerequisite: Junior standing.

 EV331/EV331L Topics in Environmental Science (6 cr.)
 Discussion of one or more current topics related to the fields of ecology and environmental science.
-Possible topics might include global climate change, forest ecology, water resources and sustainable development.
+Possible topics might include environmental methodologies, data analysis and interpretation, venomous and poisonous animals, global climate change, forest ecology, and water resources.
 Prerequisite: Permission of the instructor.